jonboulle/nstack-docs/reference/supported_integrations.rst

 Supported Integrations
 ======================

-NStack is built to integrate with existing infrastructure, event, and data-Sources.
+NStack is built to integrate with existing infrastructure, event, and data-sources.
 Typically, this is by using them as *sources* and *sinks* in the NStack Workflow Language.

 .. seealso:: Learn more about *sources* and *sinks* in :ref:`Concepts<concepts>`